-The following pages contain check lists of courses necessary to complete the JD degree for both full-time and part-time students who entered law school in fall of 2015.
-In conjunction with the Academic Evaluation tool on GGU4YOU and academic advising available from Law Student Services, JD students should refer to these lists throughout their law school careers to plan their courses each term and stay on track for graduation.
+The following pages contain checklists of courses necessary to complete the JD degree for both full-time and part-time students who entered law school in the fall of 2016.
+In conjunction with the Academic Evaluation tool on GGU4YOU and academic advising available from Law Student Support, JD students should refer to these lists throughout their law school careers to plan their courses each term and to stay on track for graduation.

 Note: As stated in the Academic Standards section of this handbook, these requirements are subject to change.
-These check lists are designed as a helpful tool, but it is the student's responsibility to ensure that she or he has met the requirements for graduation.
+These checklists are designed as a helpful tool, but it is always the student's responsibility to ensure that she or he has met the requirements for graduation.